dominique jackson on hosting nyc's pride parade, 'pose,' and how ballroom saved her life

 How inclusive was it?

-Well, the ballroom scene has always been a place where, if you’re a person of colour and you’re looking for a home, this is a place where you’re found.
+Well, the ballroom scene has always been a place where, if you’re a person of color and you’re looking for a home, this is a place where you’re found.
 The ball scene took me in.
 I was in Baltimore when they saved me, they gave me a place to stay and even though it was eight people to a one-bedroom apartment in 1993, it was still a great time for me because I was discovering myself.
 Does the ball scene still provide that today?
 Now, there are more people who can reach it and reach people in the scene through social media.

 For where you are in your career as a TV star, host and book author, you had to overcome a lot of rejection and pain.
 What kept you going in tough times?